tobek/laminae/notes.md

     - sour, citrus, bitter, pine, vanilla, ash, resin
 - Everything is black and white - maybe CED? or NNP. or...
 LGC or LGP?
     - (except visitors and their stuff? what about their stuff left behind?)
-- stelae (carved stone slabs) maybe in CNP
+- stelae (carved stone slabs) maybe in CNP or NGD
 - *eremia* "a solitude, an uninhabited region, a waste," from *erēmos* "uninhabited, empty, desolate, bereft," from PIE *\*erem-* "to rest, be quiet"
 - Medieval illuminated manuscripts
     - both the overaching style, and them as actual objects in the place